FlagOpen/FlagPerf/training/benchmarks/qwen1.5_MoE/megatron/README.md

 > Finegrained experts
 >
-> Initialization, which we call it “upcycling”
+> Initialization, which is called “upcycling”
 >
 > Routing mechanism, with shared and routing experts